David Shackelford's Collection

 The Battle of Trenton was a turning point for the Americans in the Revolutionary War.
 Your young historian will learn the facts with this worksheet.

 While the Americans lost the Battle of Guilford Court House, the aftermath led to the American victory at Yorktown.
-Learn all about it with this history worksheet.
+Learn more with this history worksheet.

 The Battle of Camden was a low point for the American forces in the Revolutionary War.
 Discover the errors made at the battle in this worksheet.